Todolivo I-15P

 PARENTS

-Todolivo I-15P was naturally obtained in 2008 as part of our Genetic Improvement Programme through cross pollination between Arbosana Clon I-43® and Koroneiki Clon I-38®, two of the most productive varieties in our multi-variety Olive Grove in Hedge trial conducted at our Pedro Abad Research Centre (Córdoba) and planted over 24 years ago.
+Todolivo I-15P was naturally obtained in 2008 as part of our Genetic Improvement Programme through cross pollination between Arbosana Clon I-43® and Koroneiki Clon I-38®, two of the most productive varieties in our multi-variety Olive Grove in Hedge trial conducted at our Pedro Abad Research Centre (Córdoba) and planted over 27 years ago.

 As can be seen in the pictures, the size and the growth habit of the Todolivo I-15P variety are very similar to those of its mother, Arbosana Clon I-43®

-We were very well acquainted with Todolivo I-15P ‘s parents, as we had been aware of their qualities since we started introducing them in Spain and Portugal, in the late 90s.
-Its mother, Arbosana, was an interesting and highly productive variety, and its small size and low vigour made this the perfect option for hedge cultivation, and, in addition to this, it was very easy to manage and very cheap to prune.
+We were very well acquainted with Todolivo I-15P‘s parents, as we had been aware of their qualities since we started introducing them in Spain and Portugal, in the late 90s.
+Its mother, Arbosana I-43®, was an interesting and highly productive variety, and its small size and low vigour made this the perfect option for hedge cultivation, and, in addition to this, it was very easy to manage and very cheap to prune.
 Nevertheless, it also showed some weaknesses: its fat yield was lower and it was a late-ripening variety, which resulted in the farmer losing fat points in early harvests, and in slower and more costly harvests due to the high resistance that this variety’s fruit offered to detachment.
 In addition to this, this variety was resistant to leaf spot disease, tolerant of Verticillium, sensitive to tuberculosis and it tolerated humid soils poorly.
-With regard to its father, Koroneiki was a variety that delivered an early entry into production and a high productive capacity.
+With regard to its father, Koroneiki I-38® was a variety that delivered an early entry into production and a high productive capacity.
 Moreover, its oil was highly valued in the market due to its great stability and excellent organoleptic qualities.

 For all these reasons, we decided to include them in our Genetic Improvement Programme and cross them in order to obtain a superior variety in terms of production that could inherit and/or enhance as many of its parents’ qualities as possible, while minimising or correcting their weaknesses.
 Among all their children, we observed that there were some varieties that achieved all these goals, as it was the case with Todolivo I-15P, which fulfilled all the requirements that we were seeking: it was structurally similar to its mother, which made this the perfect variety for hedge cultivation, and, in addition to this, it outperformed both its parents in terms of productive capacity and fat yield.
 The new variety had the added advantage that it could yield a lot of olive oil in its early stages.
 This allowed the farmer to start harvesting olives earlier in order to obtain extraordinary EVOOs and to have access to the high olive oil prices set at the beginning of each year’s campaign, all this without increasing the harvesting costs, since its fruit, even when harvested unripe, could be easily detached from the tree.
 In addition to this, this variety is resistant to leaf spot disease and tolerant of Verticillium and tuberculosis.
-Another important quality of the Todolivo I-15P variety is its hardiness, since it shows great adaptability to the different agroclimatic conditions in which we have trialled it, being more productive than the other 33 traditional varieties against which it was tested, both in rainfed and in irrigated conditions.
-Regarding its olive oil, it possesses extraordinary organoleptic qualities and it is high in oleic acid (see organoleptic profile)
+Another important quality of the Todolivo I-15P variety is its hardiness, since it shows great adaptability to the different agro-climatic conditions in which we have trialled it, being more productive than the other 33 traditional varieties against which it was tested, both in rainfed and in irrigated conditions.
+Regarding its olive oil, it possesses extraordinary organoleptic qualities and it is high in oleic acid (see organoleptic profile).

 Todolivo’s “La Mata” Research Centre.
 Todolivo I-15P variety